-16. Welcomes the creation of the Technical Working Group (TWG) on Decommissioning and Environmental Remediation, and of the TWG on Nuclear Power in Low-Carbon Energy Systems, and encourages the Secretariat to streamline and rationalize the set of 18 TWGs created to advise it on its nuclear energy activities.
+16. Welcomes the establishment of the Technical Working Group (TWG) on Nuclear Power in Low-Carbon Energy Systems, and encourages the Secretariat to consider establishing a TWG on Nuclear Fuel Cycle Facilities' Operation, which will include ageing and upgrade challenges.

-2. IAEA communication, cooperation with other agencies and stakeholder involvement
+IAEA communication, cooperation with other agencies and stakeholder engagement